beenje/blog/posts/my-lego-macintosh-classic-with-raspberry-pi-and-e-paper-display.rst

 I didn't build this LEGO Macintosh to use it as a simple clock :-) I have a few ideas.
 I'll start with a small web server so that I can receive and display messages.
-That will be the subject of another blog post!
+That will be the subject of another `blog post
+</posts/experimenting-with-asyncio-on-a-raspberry-pi>`_!

 .. _Etcher: https://etcher.io